AugustArchive/tsubasa/README.md

 $ helm install <my-release> noel/tsubasa
 ```

 ...and the server should be running now.
-The helm chart assumes you installed **etcd** and the search engine
+The helm chart assumes you installed an Elasticsearch cluster installed.
-of your choice, we do not wanna bring unnecessary **etcd** instances.

 ### Docker Image
 You can use the official Docker images on [ghcr.io](https://github.com/auguwu/tsubasa/pkgs/containers/tsubasa) or on [Docker Hub](https://hub.docker.com/r/auguwu/tsubasa)!